fibbojs/fibbo/docs/api/2d/classes/FScene.md

 > **\_\_CALLBACKS\_ON\_COMPONENT\_REMOVED\_\_**: (`component`) => `void`[]

-Callbacks for when a component is remove from the scene.
+Callbacks for when a component is removed from the scene.

 #### Inherited from